-The law requires that stops during such cruising should not be "in any one place for more than 14 days".

-"Place" in this context means a neighbourhood or locality, NOT simply a particular mooring site or position6.
+The law requires that stops during such a journey should not be "in any one place for more than 14 days".
+"Place" in this context means a neighbourhood or locality, NOT simply a particular mooring site or position5.

 Therefore to remain in the same neighbourhood for more than 14 days is not permitted.
 The necessary movement from one neighbourhood to another can be done in one step or by short gradual steps.
-What the law requires is that, if 14 days ago the boat was in neighbourhood A, by day 15 it must be in neighbourhood B. Thereafter, the next movement must normally be to neighbourhood C, and not back to neighbourhood A (with obvious exceptions such as reaching the end of a terminal waterway or reversing the direction of travel in the course of a genuine cruise).
+What the law requires is that, if 14 days ago the boat was in neighbourhood X, by day 15 it must be in neighbourhood Y. Thereafter, the next movement must normally be to neighbourhood Z, and not back to neighbourhood X (with obvious exceptions such as reaching the end of a terminal waterway or reversing the direction of travel in the course of a genuine progressive journey).

-What constitutes a 'neighbourhood' will vary from area to area - on a rural waterway a village or hamlet may be a neighbourhood and on an urban waterway a suburb or district within a town or city may be a neighbourhood.
+What constitutes a 'neighbourhood' will vary from area to area - on a rural waterway a village or hamlet will be a neighbourhood and on an urban waterway a suburb or district within a town or city will be a neighbourhood.
 A sensible and pragmatic judgement needs to be made.

-It is not possible (nor appropriate) to specify distances that need to be travelled, since in densely populated areas different neighbourhoods will adjoin each other and in sparsely populated areas they may be far apart (in which case uninhabited areas between neighbourhoods will in themselves usually be a locality and also a "place").

-Exact precision is not required or expected - what is required is that the boat is used for a genuine cruise.
+It is not possible (nor appropriate) to specify distances that need to be travelled, since in densely populated areas different neighbourhoods will adjoin each other and in sparsely populated areas they may be far apart (in which case uninhabited areas between neighbourhoods will in themselves usually be a locality or 'place').
+Exact precision is not required or expected - what is required is that the boat is used for a genuine progressive journey (i.e. a cruise).